jrnickell/smash-up-die-nasty/Constitution.md

 * Suspension of an owner or co-owners for a specified period, with their team forfeiting all games occurring during the suspension
 * Forced waiving of players
 * Loss of future draft picks
-* Loss of Waiver Priority
+* Loss of waiver priority
 * Removal of an owner from the league

 Any combination of the above sanctions deemed appropriate by the Commissioner.